-Congratulations to the Ontario Jewish Archives and the Miles Nadal JCC who are nominated for the 2021 Heritage Toronto Awards in the Public History and Community Heritage categories.
-Winners will be announced at the 2021 Heritage Toronto Awards, which will be held virtually on Monday, October 18 2021.
+The Ontario Jewish Archives and the Miles Nadal JCC who are nominated for the 2021 Heritage Toronto Awards in the Public History and Community Heritage categories.
+Congratulations to the OJA who won the Public History Award for their project A Trip to the Market.
+Winners were announced on October 18 2021.
 Mazel Tov to all the nominees!

 2021 Public History Awards recognize multi-media and collaborative projects specifically designed to engage, challenge, and educate the public.